• Skip to primary navigation

 • Email

-This pesto orzo salad recipe highlights bold, delicious ingredients.
+This orzo pesto salad recipe highlights bold, delicious ingredients.
 Basil pesto sauce, feta cheese, sundried tomatoes, pine nuts, and fresh, peppery arugula combine to create a bright, fresh, flavorful summer salad!

 Jump to Recipe - Print Recipe